Vhaeraun - extensive info

 Vhaeraun are the enemy, to be hunted down by any means possible-torture

-of suspected drow is a favorite tactic-and eradicated on the altars of
+of suspected drow is a favorite tactic-and eradicated on the altars

 Lolth to earn the maximum glory of the goddess and derive the most